Jem212Mac/CI_Project2_Xmas_Memory_Game/README.md

 ![Game Rules Modal](https://github.com/Jem212Mac/CI_Project_2_Xmas_Memory_Game/assets/89839563/d74f014d-b54b-4c30-bb7a-ccf845c4908d)

 2. The ability to change the background image using a set of three radio buttons (shown in screenshot above).
-The 'Winter Scene' is selected by default, but the background can be changed to any of the three available background using the radio buttons at anytime.
+The 'Winter Scene' is selected by default, but the background can be changed to any of the three available background images using the radio buttons at anytime.

 ![3d-trees](https://github.com/Jem212Mac/CI_Project_2_Xmas_Memory_Game/assets/89839563/8aef21f3-7af5-4f6f-898c-2554815372da)